giangnguyen2412/machine-learning-overview/README.md

 So the question is: **How can we then learn a model that generalize well even with few training instances?**

 Humans generalize well because we never learn from scratch.
 In a broader sense, meta-learning can refer to the learning of meta-information (e.g. hyperparameters or network structures).
 Kids who have seen cats and birds only a few times can quickly tell them apart.
 People who know how to ride a bike are likely to discover the way to ride a motorcycle fast with little or even no demonstration.
 Is it possible to design a machine learning model with similar properties — learning new concepts and skills fast with a few training examples?
 That’s essentially what meta-learning aims to solve.

+## Interpretable Machine Learning
+Existing work on interpreting models approach the problem from two directions.

+The first line of work computes the gradient of the output of the correct class with respect to the input vector for the given model, and uses it as a saliency map for masking the input.

+Another line
+of research approximates the model to be interpreted via a locally additive model in order to explain the difference between the model output and some “reference” output in terms of the difference between the input and some “reference” input